-Beginning in 1992 in London, my Florence Nightingale primary, historical research of studying and synthesizing her original letters, army and public health documents, manuscripts, and books, deepened my understanding of her relevance for nursing as Nightingale was indeed an integralist that is discussed later.
-This led to my Nightingale authorship (Dossey, 2010; Dossey et al., 2005, 2008) and my collaborative Nightingale Initiative for Global Health and the Nightingale Declaration

-(NIGH, 2007), the first global nursing internet signature campaign.
-My professional mission now is to articulate and use the integral process and integral worldview in my nursing and health care endeavors and to explore rituals of healing with many.
-My sustained nursing career focus with nursing colleagues on wholeness, unity and healing and my Florence Nightingale scholarship have resulted in numerous protocols and standards for practice, education, research, and health care policy.
-My integral focus since 2000, and my many conversations with Ken Wilber and the integral team and other interdisciplinary integral colleagues, has led to my development of the Theory of Integral Nursing at this time.
+Beginning in 1992 in London, my Florence Nightingale primary, historical research of studying and synthesizing her original letters, army and public health documents, manuscripts, and books, deepened my understanding of her relevance for nursing.
+My professional mission now is to articulate and use the integral process and integral worldview in my nursing, integrative nurse coaching, and interprofessional endeavors, and to explore rituals of healing with many.
+My sustained nursing career focus with nursing colleagues on wholeness, unity, and healing and my Florence Nightingale scholarship have resulted in numerous protocols and standards for practice, education, research, and health-care policy.
+My integral focus since 2000 and my many conversations with Ken Wilber and the integral team and other interdisciplinary integral colleagues has led to my development of the theory of integral nursing.